Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Related Work

-Recent work by Pit-Claudel \emph{et.al.}~\cite{FiatToFacade} proposes a correct-by-construction pipeline to generate efficient low-level implementations from non-deterministic high-level specifications.
-The process is end-to-end verified since it relies on Bedrock~\cite{chlipala2013bedrock}.
+Recent work by Pit-Claudel \emph{et.al.}~\cite{FiatToFacade,rupicola} proposes correct-by-construction pipelines to generate efficient low-level implementations from non-deterministic functional high-level specifications.
+The process is end-to-end verified since it relies on Bedrock~\cite{chlipala2013bedrock,bedrock2}.
 In Pit-Claudel's work, compilation and extraction are framed as a backwards proof search and synthesis goal.
 Handling non-determinism has not been done at scale with \fstar; however, the algorithms we study are fully deterministic.
 Pit-Claudel's approach is DSL-centric: the user is expected to augment the compiler with new synthesis rules whenever considering a new flavor of specifications.
-In our work, we reuse the existing extraction facility of \fstar, which we treat as a black box we have no control over.
-We rely on many whole-program compilation phases, such as the various compilation schemes for data types, monomorphization and unused argument elimination; it is unclear to us if Pit-Claudel's toolchain supports such whole-program transformations that require making non-local decisions.
+In our work, we reuse the existing extraction facility of \fstar, which we treat as a black box.
+We rely on many whole-program compilation phases, such as the various compilation schemes for data types, monomorphization and unused argument elimination; to the best of our knowledge, Pit-Claudel's toolchains do not support such whole-program transformations that require making non-local decisions.

-Appel~\cite{Appel:2015:VCP:2764452.2701415} verifies the equivalent of our streaming functor applied to the SHA256 block algorithm; specifically, the version of it found within OpenSSL.
+Appel~\cite{Appel:2015:VCP:2764452.2701415} verifies the equivalent of our streaming API applied to the SHA2-256 block algorithm; specifically, the version of it found within OpenSSL.
 This work is end-to-end verified, by virtue of using VST~\cite{vst}.
-The efforts remains directed towards one single instance of the problem, and it is unclear to us whether the development could be made generic to automatically show the correctness of all of the other block algorithms in OpenSSL in one go.

-All three of these works, by virtue of using the Coq proof assistant, enjoy a small trusted computing base; in our work, we trust \fstar, Z3 and the \kremlin compiler.
+In its current form, the development is geared towards SHA-256 only, and supports neither higher-order, modular reasoning, nor code generation ``for free'' for multiple algorithms.